Eye For Film >> Movies >> A Skin So Soft (2017) Film Review

 We aren't introduced by name to the men that he follows, but we soon get to know them through the contours of their skin and their lives.
 One has a dog, another a toddler, another has a fellow bodybuilder for a wife and a sideline in wrestling, while a fourth a girlfriend who may, or may not, fancy a go at the sport herself.
 What they have in common is a dedication to their craft.

 As Côté mixes scenes of them pumping iron, adopting the poses that they need to accentuate their muscles in competition or doing day-to-day activities, the result becomes a meditative study of man and muscle.
-There's a dedication and determination here, not just in hefting a tyre across a gym but in shovelling the right sort of food down their throats - one man looks as though eating his avocado meal is proving every bit as difficult an accomplishment as pumping iron.
+There's a dedication and determination here, not just in hefting a tyre across a gym but in shovelling the right sort of food down their throats - one man looks as though eating his avocado meal is proving every bit as difficult an accomplishment as tackling a weights machine.
 By simply observing the men as they move around, the film avoids over-interpretation, working hard to leave space for each person watching to find their own narrative as to why each man might have chosen this sport.

 To underline the construct, there's a hint of puckish fiction in a brief interlude where two men in a gym seem to eye one another competitively, sharply cut together by editor Nicolas Roy to emphasise a potential standoff.
 Côté raises this 'mythology' knowingly, asking us to look beyond this carefully created cliche in what has gone before and what follows.